-Though we had co-education in our school till class five, from class six the girls were in the morning shift and the boys were on day shift.
-After promoted to class six, we were given a new subject-Home Economics.
+Though we had co-education in our school till class five, from class six the girls were in the morning shift and the boys were on the day shift.
+After being promoted to class six, we were given a new subject-Home Economics.
 This was for girls and ‘Agriculture Management’ was for boys.
 There was scope to choose between the two but though a few girls liked Agriculture, I have never heard of a boy to take Home economics.

 Because there is a mindset of us that ‘men=outside works, women=house-work’.
 We should come out of this mindset.
-If we even think of this revolution, the home still belongs to the women, even who are in that revolution.
-In this case, is there any men who even once shouted that ‘no, the home is not only for women, the men also belong there?’
+If we even think of this revolution, the home still belongs to the women, even those who are in that revolution.
+In this case, are there any men who even once shouted that ‘no, the home is not only for women, the men also belong there?’

 That the home belongs only to women; I think this idea initiated the idea to provide home economics for girls in high school.
 Just think about a boy wishing to take home economics as his subject, think how he would be treated!
-Most of the people won’t be able to accept it.
+Most people won’t be able to accept it.

 If the works tagged for the second gender are done by the first gender, it’s obviously shameful!
 Right?
 The men who help their women in household works are called home-sick, “mad for the wife” and many more tags are used to describe them.
-The reason behind is that ‘men for the outside works and women for the households’ mentality.
+The reason behind this is the ‘men for the outside works and women for the households’ mentality.
 My partner had to listen to these things from his relatives too and I was said to be ‘bossing on my husband’.
 Because it is said that he wouldn’t do these if I wouldn’t have dominated him!
 And these are only my works!

-I started this discussion with the two really gender-biased subjects from the high school.
-We are discriminated by gender from the time of our birth but at the high school level, men and women are made completely separated.
+I started this discussion with the two really gender-biased subjects from high school.
+We are discriminated against by gender from the time of our birth but at the high school level, men and women are made completely separated.
 There it is made clear that even the women are studying all other subjects but she has another subject just because she is a woman and vice versa.

 I don’t know if the developed countries of this world have this type of gender-biased education system.
 In this part of the world, home economics was introduced in higher education in 1961.
 The educational institution was named ‘Home Economics College’.
 It was only for women and still is.
-It was established with the help of Ford Foundation and the Oklahoma State University of USA.
+It was established with the help of the Ford Foundation and the Oklahoma State University of USA.
 In the year 1961 it started higher secondary and graduate level, then in 1963 it started post-graduate.
-Currently, there are 5 departments -food and nutrition, wealth management and entrepreneurship, child rearing and social relations, art and creative education, garments and knitting.
+Currently, there are 5 departments -food and nutrition, wealth management and entrepreneurship, child-rearing and social relations, art and creative education, garments, and knitting.

 Recently, the ‘female students’ of the home economics college under Dhaka University demanded co-education, to admit male students.
 I used ‘female students’ because most of the people think that Home Economics College is only for women and only women should study here.